 Categories

-Does Colon Cancer Screeniong Save Lives?
+Does Colon Cancer Screening Save Lives?

 Our patients elect to have colon cancer screening to avoid death – not just death from cancer but what medicine refers to as all-cause mortality.